Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/02-Frame-Bound-Center-Color/README.md

-# Using Frame, Bounds, Center, and Color
+# Using Frame, Bounds, and Color

-## Objectives
+## Topics

 By the end of this class, students will learn:
 - The difference between frame & bounds
 - How to position UI elements on screen using CoreGraphics primitives

+## Vocabulary
+- coordinate system
+- frame
+- bounds
+- center
+- anchor

+## UIView Review

-A view defines a rectangular area of the screen and what is drawn in that area.
-To size and position a rectangle on the screen you'll use frame, and center.
-When a view draws within it's own coordinate system you'll use bounds.
-Often you'll want to fill view with a color or an image.
+From the previous lesson we learnt that a view defines a rectangular area of a screen and what is drawn in that area.
+To size and position a rectangle on the screen you will need to use it's frame.
+When a view draws within it's own **coordinate system** you'll use bounds.
+Often you'll want to fill a view with a color an image, or a pattern.

 To do these things UIKit provides classes to help: